 Frederick police search for missing man

-Frederick Police Department is asking the public to help them find a Frederick man who has been missing since March 14.
+Mar.
+21—Frederick Police Department is searching for a 19-year-old man who went missing Friday.

-Jake Perry, 31, is described as a white male, standing about 5 feet, 6 inches tall and weighing 180 pounds, police said in a news release Wednesday.
-He was last spotted in the area of Schaffer Drive wearing a black polo, tan jacket and gray sweatpants.
+Curtis "Mason" Smith, of Frederick, was last seen around 11:45 a.m.
+March 19 wearing a black jacket, black pants and white Jordan sneakers, according to a news release.
+He is described as 6 feet, 1 inch tall and weighing approximately 170 pounds, Lt.
+Andrew Alcorn said.

-Residents who believe they see Perry should not approach or confront him, police said.
-No foul play is suspected.
+Smith may be driving a dark gray 2012 Honda Accord with tinted windows.

 Follow Mary Grace Keller on Twitter: @MaryGraceKeller